KengLL/KengLL.github.io/_projects/6_indoor_navigation.md

 - Achieved accurate real-time indoor navigation with Wi-Fi signals.
 - Developed a responsive graphical interface for intuitive navigation.
 - Delivered a working prototype within 24 hours, showcasing reliability and practical implementation.

-**Image Slot**: Add an image of the prototype in use during testing.

 ---